iopsystems/to_js/README.md

 }
 ```

-You can return dynamic arrays, which are represented on the other side of the FFI boundary as plain JavaScript arrays:
+You can can return dynamic arrays, which are represented on the other side of the FFI boundary as plain [JavaScript arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array):

 ```rust
 #[js]